-This publication is copyright® by the National Fire Protection Association.
-Permission is granted to republish material herein in laws or ordinances, and in regulations, administrative orders or similar documents issued by public authorities.
-Those desiring permission for other republication should consult the National Fire Protection Association.
+This publication is copyrighted © by the National Fire Protection Association.
+Permission is granted to republish in full the material herein in laws, ordinances, regulations, administrative orders or similar documents issued by public authorities since the text is tentative at this time.
+All others desiring permission to reproduce this material in whole or in part shall consult the National Fire Protection Association.